mco-gh/pylearn/content/en/lessons/7 Iterables/_index.md

 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput" data-mime-type="text/markdown">
 <h2 id="Lists">Lists<a class="anchor-link" href="#Lists">¶</a></h2><ul>
 <li>Lists are ordered sequences.</li>
-<li>All the sequence operations you learned about with strings and tuples, like <code>len</code>, indexing, slicing, loops, the <code>in</code> operator, etc. apply to lists as well.</li>
+<li>All the sequence operations you learned about with strings, like <code>len</code>, indexing, slicing, loops, the <code>in</code> operator, etc. apply to lists as well.</li>
 </ul>
 <p>Lists are ordered collections, i.e. sequences, like strings, but they can contain any type of value (not just characters).
-They can even contain different types within the same tuple.
+They can even contain different types within the same list.
 Lists are defined inside square brackets, with list elements separated by commas, for example...</p>
 <pre><code>['a', 'b', 'c', 1, 2, 3]
 </code></pre>
 <p><a href="https://docs.python.org/3/library/stdtypes.html#list">List documentation</a></p>